Therapeutae: Early Christian interpretations

 The 3rd-century Christian writer Eusebius of Caesarea (c.
 263–339), in his Ecclesiastical History, identified Philo's Therapeutae as the first Christian monks, identifying their renunciation of property, chastity, fasting, and solitary lives with the cenobitic ideal of the Christian monks.

 The 4th-century Christian heresiologist Epiphanius of Salamis (c.
 315–403), bishop of Salamis in Cyprus, author of the Panarion, or Medicine Chest against Heresies, misidentified Philo's Therapeuate as "Jessaens" and considered them a Christian group.

 The 5th-century Christian writer Pseudo-Dionysius, following Philo, interprets that "Some people gave to the ascetics the name 'Therapeutae' or servants while some others gave them the name monks".
 Pseudo-Dionysius interprets Philo's group as a highly organized Christian ascetic order, and the meaning of the name "Therapeutae" as "servants".

 Theory of Buddhist influence

 Some authors have pointed out similarities between the Therapeutae and early Buddhist monasticism, a tradition that is several centuries older.
 As described in the 1st century CE text Periplus of the Erythraean Sea, Egypt had intense trade and cultural contacts with India during the period which, combined with evidence in the Indian Edicts of Ashoka of Buddhist missionary activity to the Mediterranean around 250 BCE, has led to the hypothesis that Therapeutae might have been a Buddhist sect composed of descendants of Ashoka's emissaries.

+Ullrich Kleinhempel sees many similarities with Philo's account and Buddhist monastic life including abstaining from alcohol, all night vigils, and the inclusion of women in the monastic order, though he argues they were likely "a syncretistic group": A certain degree of syncretism may be assumed in this movement due to the distance from the core lands of Buddhism, as observable elsewhere in history of religions, with a lower degree of doctrinal control.
+The preserved Buddhist meditation practice and monastic structure of the movement practice possibly went along with a variety of Platonic, Jewish, Stoic and other convictions among the multi-ethnic adherents of these groups.
+Their socio-cultural make-up may not be very far off from that of eclectic spiritual practitioners of modern cosmopolitan areas, as the syncretistic documents preserved from this age suggest.
 Linguist Zacharias P. Thundy suggests that the word "Therapeutae" may represent a Hellenistic corruption of "Theravada", the school of Buddhism based on the Pali Canon.